Tinnitus

 Several health conditions can cause ringing in the ears, and many more amplify its severity.
 Your audiologist can help you explore potential causes to determine what is triggering the buzzing or roaring in your ears.
 Most people find that it is caused by one of the following:

-• Exposure to loud noise, especially over the long term (working around heavy construction equipment or firearms, frequently attending concerts, turning up the volume on your iPod, etc.)
+- Exposure to loud noise, especially over the long term (working around heavy construction equipment or firearms, frequently attending concerts, turning up the volume on your AirPods, etc.)

 In all cases, ringing in the ears involves the brain’s auditory cortex, which is responsible for hearing.
 Certain nerve cells and neural circuits are “tuned” to a specific pitch, like keys on a piano.
 When we experience hearing changes, our brains attempt to compensate, setting the cycle of tinnitus into motion.

 The cycle of tinnitus refers to the phenomenon where sound created by tinnitus can cause a series of self-reinforcing symptoms that can lead to progressive worsening of tinnitus over time.
-The brain attempts to overcompensate, not being able to hear over tinnitus by amplifying all sounds, including the tinnitus itself.
-In the past, these factors made tinnitus very difficult to treat.
+The brain attempts to compensate for changes it detects within the auditory system, which can trigger the fight or flight reflex and negative emotional responses.
+In the past, these reactions made tinnitus very difficult to treat.
 Luckily, times have changed.

 Regardless of the cause, tinnitus interrupts the transmission of sound from the ear to the brain.
-Some of the neural circuits no longer receive signals.
-Strangely, this does not cause hearing loss.
-Instead, when neural circuits do not receive stimulation, they react by chattering together, alone at first and then synchronously with each other.
-Once the nerve cells become hyperactive and occur at the same time, they simulate a tone the brain “hears” as tinnitus.
-Analogous to a piano, the broken “keys” create a permanent tone without a pianist playing the keys.
+It is believed that some of the neural circuits become hyperactive in their firing while searching for missing input, which creates “chatter” or noise that we interpret as tinnitus.
+Another theory is that when neural circuits do not receive stimulation, they react by chattering together, alone at first and then synchronously with each other.
+Once the nerve cells become hyperactive and start firing at the same time in the absence of sound, they create a perception of a novel sound that the person hears as ringing, buzzing, or hissing.
+The auditory system is often thought of as analogous to a piano, where the broken “keys” represent damage to the inner ear and auditory nerve leading to the brain, which results in a permanent tone being played without the pianist being present.

 Tinnitus Treatment Is Crucial